cfghk23/Team-6/README.md

 ## Questions

-1. What courses they have access to?
+1. Who decides who has access to what course?

+- teacher can choose what model can go form
+- pick certain ones
+- self-directed learning
+- design thinking

+- Issue: not enough class time, not enough experience
+- Self-navigation, self-directed, students can learn by themselves
+- Teacher lesson plan

 2. Can we use IOT?
 3. Can a course use different party resources?
    - Kahoot, is it ok to direct them?
 4. What metrics do we need to take account for?

+[StoryLine360: What answer correct/wrong]

 - Time
 - has to be divided by course name

 5. Visualize the data (teachers)
 6. Leaderboard
+7. Should there be different design for different user groups?

+- different design

+## Answers

+1. Projects: Business Plan competition, budgeting

 ## Branching